slcs-jsc/icon2vtk/README.md

 - `ta` is air temperature
 - `--time-index 1` selects the second available timestep
 - `--level-index 45` selects one vertical model level

+Both options also accept comma-separated lists such as `--time-index 0,1` or `--level-index 10,20,50`.
+In that case, the script exports one VTK file per selected slice combination.

 The output is still a surface VTK file, not a full 3-D volume.
 In other words, the script writes one horizontal slice over the ICON sphere for the chosen level.